stitakis/ArchElekt/Slides/WrongExpert_short.md

-## Quote

-If something isn’t done soon, Penultimate Electronics will be forced to **abandon** this very lucrative business line and **fire all of the experts**.

-💸

-Transcription:
-ROL (read out loud the slide's content)
-Wow, this sounds serious.
-No worries!
-Let's have a quick look together what is going on.

-13s

----

 ## The Wrong Expert
-Customers are complaining that often times the wrong consultant shows up to fix something they know nothing about.
+Customers are complaining that often times the **wrong consultant** shows up to fix something they know nothing about.

 🤷‍♂️ 🤬

 Transcription:
-ROL
+- Although, customers are complaining that often the wrong consultant shows up.
-With this you will get very famous in social media...
+- With this you will get very famous in social media...
 But what could be a reason for this?

 12s